Diocese of Charlotte: Catholic News Herald

-Catholic News Herald is the official publication of the Diocese of Charlotte.
-It publishes news from the diocese, general Catholic and world news with a Catholic perspective.
-The newspaper was established in 1991 and publishes 26 issues per year.
-It also carries a regular Spanish supplement within the publication.
+The Catholic News Herald is the official publication of the Diocese of Charlotte.
+It reports news from the diocese, along with general Catholic and world news with a Catholic perspective.
+Established in 1991, the Herald publishes 26 issues per year.
+It also distributes a Spanish supplement within the publication.

 Education

-Mecklenburg Area Catholic Schools (MACS)

-The diocese operates nine Catholic schools in the Charlotte area as part of the MACS system.
+As of 2026, the Diocese of Charlotte has 20 schools with over 8,000 students.